 Other methods of funding

-Find out about payment options including instalments if you're paying your tuition fees yourself or they are being covered by a third party.
+- your fees are being covered by a third party.